vega/vega-webgpu/README.md

 1. Install dependencies: `npm install`
 2. Build the renderer in dev mode: `npm run dev`
-3. Go live using something as the Visual Studio Code "Live Server" Extenstion and open the test website.
+3. Go live using something as the Visual Studio Code "Live Server" Extension and open the test website.

 Call: http://localhost:5500/test?spec=bar&renderer=webgpu&version=dev in order to use the local file.